An immobilizer system is an essential security feature in modern vehicles, designed to prevent unauthorized engine start-ups.

 Since the immobilizer system is closely tied to the vehicle’s ECU, performing a diagnostic check on the ECU can help identify any underlying issues.

-ANCEL offers some of the best car scanners on the market, providing reliable and affordable diagnostic tools.
+ANCEL offers some of the best car scanners on the market, providing reliable automotive diagnostic scanner.

 $439.99